Guest Tech Access

 Requesting Access to Physical Technology Resources

-If you have a group that needs access to a computer and they do not qualify as student, faculty, staff, retire, emeritus of affiliate, you can request temporary access to MSU computers by providing the following information:
+If you have a person/group that needs access to a computer and they do not qualify as student, faculty, staff, retire, emeritus of affiliate, you can request temporary access to MSU computers by providing the following information in an email to [email protected]:

 - Camp/Conference/Program Name